 top of page

 Many people use herbs and roots as part of cultural and spiritual traditions connected to protection, luck, and prosperity.
-In African American communities, Hoodoo is described as a spiritual religious tradition created by enslaved African Americans in the United States, inspired by Central and West African practices, and commonly referred to as root work or conjure.
+In African American communities, Hoodoo is described as a spiritual religious tradition created by enslaved African Americans in the United States.
+It draws inspiration from Central and West African practices and is commonly referred to as root work or conjure.

-My lens here is respectful and practical.
-If you use these items, treat them as cultural practice and symbolic support for your intentions.
-Your results still come from what you do consistently: budgeting, saving, reducing debt, increasing income, and protecting your credit.
+My approach here is both respectful and practical.
+If you choose to use these items, treat them as cultural practices and symbolic support for your intentions.
+Remember, your results come from consistent actions: budgeting, saving, reducing debt, increasing income, and protecting your credit.

 As an Amazon Associate, this post may include affiliate links.
 If you purchase through a link, I may earn a small commission at no extra cost to you.